sabintiwari/ClocksMulticastCommit/README.md

 ***
 #### Run
 ***
-There are three executables in the program that can be run using the bash scripts.
+There are three executables in the program that can be run using their respective bash scripts.

 Assignment 1 (parameters: multicast_group_address, port_number, group_size):
 ```bash